hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

   + task: retrieval images by image itself
     + pixels not like words
     + individual pixels not telling much about the content
+    + recognizing objects in the images $\to$ searching similar to words
-    + hard to extracting object classes from images (out of date)
+    + hard to extracting object classes from images
+    + deep neural network solved
   + extracting a real-valued vector w/ information about the content
     + matching real-valued vectors: big database and slow
     + requiring a lot of storage